 The second major rookie mistake: we thought the two day product was ready to be pitched to record companies.
 At the time, WEA (Warner/Elektra/Atlantic) had a regional office over near MAPLE SHADE, NEW JERSEY.
 We managed to hook up with a low level screener and met with him over there to show off our tape.
 He did listen to the whole thing and gave us honest advice, but as we met with him, we realized that we were not yet ready.
 We needed to work harder and keep learning.

 We also looked for more places to play that were not weddings.
 This became a mixed bag.
 We wanted to play, so we took a lot of gigs that were a bit awkward, like when we played our own Junior Prom.
 Yeah, that wasn’t weird.

 We also did some charity work for 56WFIL radio in Philly, such as playing for them at Broad and Walnut on OLD NEWSBOYS DAY.
 I still remember meeting the legendary JAY COOK at the WFIL studios so that he could give us the keys to a WFIL van to move our equipment down there.

 Our biggest gig was also our final one, though we didn’t know it at the time.
 We received a call from WMMR radio that the PHILADELPHIA FLYERS were looking for some groups to perform at JFK STADIUM while the place was awaiting the arrival of the FLYERS 1974 Stanley Cup Parade, which was going to come down to the stadium on Broad Street.

-Trust me, it still thrills me that for that one brief shining moment, we played were THE BEATLES played, and where LIVE AID, MICHAEL JACKSON, and so many other would play.
+Trust me, it still thrills me that for that one brief shining moment, we played where THE BEATLES played, and where LIVE AID, MICHAEL JACKSON, and so many other would play.

 And, I touched the STANLEY CUP.